danielspector/radiation/README.md

 then hit enter.

-**Step 2:** Now paste or type this into your terminal `ruby bin/install.rb` and hit enter.
+**Step 2:** Now paste or type this into your terminal `bash bin/install.sh` and hit enter.
 This may take a second.

 **Step 3:** Now paste or type `ruby bin/runner.rb` and hit enter.
 You should be asked if you'd like to setup Radiation.
 Answer in the affirmative!